bazzzzil/image-processing/README.md

 `example.ipynb` and `fourier_demo.ipynb` are Jupyter notebook files that apply the functions from `impro_utils.py` to showcase some imaging processing techniques.
 Example image files, `lena.mat` and `test2.jpg`, are provided.

 `image_compression.ipynb` is a notebook that demonstrates SVD-based image compression. `image_segmentation.ipynb` showcases traditional image segmentation techniques.

+`img_segment_nn.ipynb`is a notebook that demonstrates the use of Transformaers in image segmentation and compares with the traditional techniques.

+WIP: `img_segment_unet.ipynb` (as of Nov 26 2022)